codezoners-2/Javascript/01_Introduction_to_Javascript/assignments/videobooth/HANDOUT/README.md

 Here's a fun little exercise for Christmas.
 It draws on what you've done already in p5.js, and brings in a bit of interactive multimedia.
 In order to work with this code you'll need a laptop with a built-in camera (or an external USB camera).

 If you open `index.html` in your browser, you should see a video window showing, live, what your camera is seeing.
 (You may need to click an option giving the page permission to use the camera.)
-If you were a cat, you might something like this:
+If you were a cat, you might see something like this:

   ![Angry Cat](plain.png)

-- but hopefully your image will be moving.
+... but hopefully your image will be moving.

 All of the code for this page has been provided.